raouldc/PalindromeChecker/README.md

 # PalindromeChecker

-A simple program that checks if an input string is a palindrome.
+A simple program that checks if a string is a palindrome.